Tatermater04/CSC325ClassProject/docs/contributor-guides/markdown-QA.md

     ```

 1. **Make Edits to Your Files**\
-    After running Vale, review its suggestions and make necessary edits to your markdown files.
+    After running Vale, review its suggestions and make the necessary edits to your markdown files.

 ### Getting Started with **markdownlint-cli**

 1. **Ready to Use**\
-    markdownlint-cli is pre-installed and ready to use.
+    markdownlint-cli is pre-installed and ready to use in the dev container.
 To call the linter from the terminal, use the command
     ```bash
     markdownlint .
     ```